 Gunnison Nude Beach is approximately 1 hour and 15 minutes from New York City.
 If you need a ride or can offer a ride, send us an email so we can coordinate carpooling: ynaevents [at[ gmail .com.

-Address for your GPS: There is no street address for Gunnison, but we do have an address that will get you to Sandy Hook: 1 Hartshome Drive, Highlands, New Jersey 07732.
-Once you reach Sandy Hook, you’ll be looking for parking lot “G.” You can also try using this intersection for your GPS: Atlantic Drive and Ford Road, Highlands, NJ.
+Address for your GPS: There is no direct address for Gunnison itself, but we do have an address that will get you to Sandy Hook: 1 Hartshome Drive, Highlands, New Jersey 07732.
+(Again, only follow this address until you reach the Sandy Hook entrance!
+Do not follow it beyond that point as it will not take you right to Gunnison.)
+Once you enter Sandy Hook, you’ll be looking for parking lot “G.” Turn right towards this lot just before you’d reach parking lot L. You can also try using this intersection for your GPS: Atlantic Drive and Ford Road in Highlands, NJ.

-Parking at Gunnison Nude Beach: Parking is $15 for the day (or $75 for the season).
+Parking at Gunnison Nude Beach: Parking becomes free after Labor Day weekend.
 Parking for the beach is at Lot G. Although the lot is quite large, it fills up fast, and it is difficult to find a spot after 11am on a nice weekend.
 (There are other parking areas, but you will have to walk somewhat to get from there to the beach).
-There is no separate fee to get on the beach, and carpooling is a good idea (for many reasons).
+There is no separate fee to get on the beach, and carpooling is always a good idea.

 Accessibility: Sandy Hook / Gunnison has beach wheelchairs with wide wheels that can be borrowed for the day.
 It’s helpful to reserve it in advance.
 Call the Sandy Hook Visitors Center for more information: (732) 872-5970.
-Otherwise all the entrance facilities are wheelchair-accessible.
+All the entrance facilities are wheelchair-accessible.